factoriommo/factorio-multienv-ctl/README.md

 Prepared Debian package
 -----------------------

-You can find prebuilt packages for Debian 8 at http://repo.factoriommo.org/factorio-multienv-ctl/
+You can find prebuilt packages for Debian 8 at http://repo.factoriommo.org/

+These might also work for other apt based distros.

 ```
 # Add gpg pubkey